 - 2.4.1 The starting point has a significant impact on any strategy.
-In this case, the starting point is reflected in the current cost base for the Authority's operations and its fund management arrangements and the level of funding within the scheme which, based on the 2019 valuation results, reflects a significant improvement on the previous 2016 position. - 2.4.2 In some senses the starting point is possibly more influential than other aspects of the context, for example achieving full funding, or close to full funding leads to an alteration to the strategic asset allocation moving funds out of equities into less volatile, preferably income generating assets.
+In this case, the starting point is reflected in the current cost base for the Authority's operations and its fund management arrangements and the level of funding within the scheme which, based on the 2022 valuation results, reflects a significant improvement on the previous 2019 position. - 2.4.2 In some senses the starting point is possibly more influential than other aspects of the context, for example achieving full funding, or close to full funding leads to an alteration to the strategic asset allocation moving funds out of equities into less volatile, preferably income generating assets.
 Unfortunately, these tend to be more expensive assets to manage thus a change in the cost base is almost inevitable.
-Whether the focus is on net of fees return or gross fees is irrelevant because both will ultimately have the same impact on the value of and performance of the Fund. - 2.4.3 For the South Yorkshire Pension Fund, the starting point is, based on the 2019 valuation results, very close to full funding.
-This impacted employers' deficit recovery contributions, which in many cases were no longer required.
-This informed the review of the strategy and the production of the current Investment Strategy Statement from March 2020, which reduced the level of exposure to UK equities and index linked gilts and moved funds into private credit and infrastructure with the aim of reducing volatility and achieving additional stable income.
+Whether the focus is on net of fees return or gross fees is irrelevant because both will ultimately have the same impact on the value of and performance of the Fund. - 2.4.3 For the South Yorkshire Pension Fund, the starting point is, based on the 2022 valuation results, full funding.
+This impacted employers' deficit recovery contributions, which in many cases are now a surplus position.
+The current valuation position will inform the review of the Investment Strategy Statement, due to be produced in March 2023.